Still have a few questions about the festival? Well then have a read through the FAQs below! For our main Summer Festival page click here.

 When will the festival take place?

-The date of the Summer Festival in 2017 has yet to be confirmed.
+The date of the Summer Festival will be from 17th to 20th August 2017.

 Where will the festival take place and how do I get there?

 We hope that it will take place at Cistercian College, Mount Saint Joseph Abbey, Roscrea, Co.
 Tipperary.
 There are free buses from various locations around the country.
 To book your place on the FREE BUS you MUST contact the relevant bus contact (booking online DOES NOT book your place on the bus.)